 Never mind the contradictions!

-Never mind the lack of independent supporting fact of course, and never mind the blatant absurdities either!.
+Never mind the lack of independent supporting facts of course, and never mind the blatant absurdities either!.

 The UFO field appears to be comprised of people who are willing to take advantage of the gullibility of others, especially the paying public.

-Indeed, the Roswell UFO myth has been very good business for all UFO groups, publishers, for Hollywood, the also the town of Roswell itself, the of course the always hungry media, and to boot, those involved in the hot topic of Ufology.
+Indeed, the Roswell UFO myth has been very good business for all UFO groups, publishers, for Hollywood, and also the town of Roswell itself, and of course the always hungry media, and to boot, those involved in the hot topic of Ufology.

 Some of these new accounts could well have been confused accounts of the several known recoveries of injured and dead servicemen from four military plane crashes which had occurred in the area between 1948 to 1950.